 A PowerApp can be used instead of a mobile workspace, Flow to send emails when triggered by a Business Event or a CRUD operation.

 Learn something about CRM and CDS, you’ll have to integrate them with FnO at some point, for sure.

 For me teaching is reaaaaaaaaaaaaaaally difficult, I’m a terrible teacher, the things in my head are clear but the link between my head and my mouth is broken.
 I find very hard to turn my thoughts into words.
 Writing things down helps me put things in order, because I can write and delete, and write again, and again 🙂

 Share your knowledge, do internal training with your colleagues, be a speaker.
-I never tought about that until I started at Axazure, and when I was offered being a speaker at Dynamics 365 Saturday my first thought was “Me?
+I never tought about that until I was offered being a speaker at Dynamics 365 Saturday my first thought was “Me?
 What can I tell that could be interesting to people?”.
 In the end you just need to pick a topic you know a bit (or nothing at all) of and expand your knowledge, or have stupid ideas and bring them to life!